-The grieving one holds sorrow, joy, hope and despair together in their hands.
-The caring friend must balance thoughtful action, being without saying and asking questions that invite the sharing of the deep places.
+In grieving, one holds sorrow, joy, hope and despair together in their hands.
+The caring friend must balance thoughtful action, being without saying, and asking questions that invite sharing from deep places.

 As the one in the middle of the pain, I have found great freedom in trusting that God knows exactly what I need and will send it in His timing.

-When there were times when help offered didn’t seem to match with needs felt, there was grace.
+When help offered didn’t seem to match with needs felt, there was grace.
 When there was silence because of uncertainty, there was grace.